rachelmcdonald/rachelmcdonald/README.md

-- 👋🏻 Hi, I’m @rachelmcdonald and I am a Junior Software Developer!
+- 👋🏻 Hi, I’m @rachelmcdonald and I am an Associate Software Engineer!
 - 🎮 I’m interested in all things code, Harry Potter and gaming (quite the nerd, I know!)
-- 🎓 I have just graduated from the CodeClan Professional Software Development course.
+- 🎓 I have recently graduated from the CodeClan Professional Software Development course.
 - 📫 How to reach me - rach-mcdonald@outlook.com or my LinkedIn which is in my bio!